 …then think of a name.

 Why did Uber catch on more than Lyft?
 Or Zipcar over City Car Share?
-Why did cell phone manufacturer High Tech Company change it’s name to just HTC?
+Why did cell phone manufacturer High Tech Company change their name to just HTC?
 They all give a more distinct name to a brand.
-Similarly when we meet people for the first time we learn their names and get a general impression of them quickly.
-Likewise in a market where there are entirely new concepts or products it is easy to start imbuing a new meaning into a brand’s name.
-It may seem like just a word made of a few letters but it helps create the overall impression as it carves out space in our minds.
+Similarly when we meet people for the first time, we learn their names and get a general impression of them quickly.
+Likewise in a market where there are entirely new concepts or products, it is easy to start imbuing a new meaning into a brand’s name.
+It may seem like just a word made of a few letters, but it helps create the overall impression as it carves out space in our minds.